 - .1 The location of the building 'footprint' must take account of topography, drainage, services, orientation, microclimate considerations, vehicular access, pedestrian movement patterns, streetscape and landscape design, neighbouring site development and the overall legibility of the sector. - .2 While more than one building may be developed in the sector, the positioning of the building(s) is to create an integrated development.
-The design of the building(s) must reflect a low rise "residential scale". - .3 The positioning of the development is to address both road frontages and the District Playing Fields, by including the use of architectural and landscape treatments which contribute to the creation of active pedestrian frontages and allow for passive surveillance of the adjacent park. - .4 The building on Lot 880 is to address the Woodside Village entry statement, as indicated on Figure 5. - .5 The integration of the child care centre building(s) with indoor and outdoor spaces and play areas on site is to ensure that the design, orientation and location of activities are appropriate to its use as a child care centre or other community use. - .6 Major changes in the gradient of the land are to be accommodated in a manner sympathetic to surrounding development and the above guidelines. - .7 The development should be protected from the adverse impacts of noise including road noise.
+The design of the building(s) must reflect a low rise "residential scale". - .3 The positioning of the development is to address both road frontages by including the use of architectural and landscape treatments which contribute to the creation of active pedestrian frontages. - .4 The integration of the building(s) with indoor and outdoor spaces on site is to ensure that the design, orientation and location of activities are appropriate to its use as for community purposes. - .5 Major changes in the gradient of the land are to be accommodated in a manner sympathetic to surrounding development and the above guidelines. - .6 The development should be protected from the adverse impacts of noise including road noise.